 Getting There.
-We were definitely not ready for a plane ride at the end of May (we are still not ready as I am writing this at the end of June), but a car ride seemed reasonable.
+We were definitely not ready for a plane ride at the end of May of 2020, but a car ride seemed reasonable.
 After all, we have done car trips (from Boston to various parts of Florida) many many times when kids where younger.
 We have packed our own food for the entire trip and did not stop in any hotels while getting to our destination.
 We had disposable masks, gloves and sanitizers ready for the bathroom stops on our way.

 Where we Stayed.
 We rented an apartment with private entrance at a beach-front condominium called Palm Bay Club on Siesta Key Florida.
 A day before we left for our trip, I spent quite a few hours on the phone with home owners in Sarasota trying to book an apartment on the beach.
 There were plenty of options available on the apartment booking sites but there was also lots of confusion over authorization to rent from the state and condo associations.

 Where we Ate.
-A private apartment offers not only a better social distancing opportunity but your own kitchen to cook or prepare sandwiches for the beach.
+A private apartment offers your own kitchen to cook or prepare sandwiches for the beach.
 We ordered several curbside restaurant pick-ups, but mostly enjoyed our own (light) cooking in our rental’s kitchen.
 French pastries from C’est la Vie were to die for (enjoyed via curbside delivery on this trip although a visit to their dining room will be in our agenda during a future visit to the area).

 We were very happy with our choice of apartment; you can take a look at it (and even see what’s for dinner) in our youtube video (we put a lot of love into our new youtube channel –please subscribe!)

-WHAT TO DO ON A SOCIAL DISTANCING VACATION TO SARASOTA, FLORIDA.
+WHAT TO DO ON A FAMILY VACATION TO SARASOTA, FLORIDA.

 THE BEACH.
 Siesta Key Beach – several miles of crystal white sand and warm blue waters of the Gulf of Mexico – is number one reason for a trip to the area.
 We live near Cape Cod in Massachusetts and I always thought that our sand was one of the nicest I have seen anywhere in the world.
 I do still think so, but after a visit to Siesta Key area beaches, I am having hard time getting used to Cape Cod sand and waters (stay tuned for our report from some of the best Cape Cod beaches-coming up soon on our youtube channel and on the blog)!